Welcome to today's edition of the Rush 24-7 podcast.

 I'm not being critical.

-You have been trained as an American citizen over the years to think of the Supreme Court as the final arbiter on legislation in America, or the final arbiter on political and cultural matters.
+You have been trained as an American citizen over the years to think of the Supreme Court as the final arbiter on legislation in America or the final arbiter on political and cultural matters.

-People look now to the Supreme Court to settle arguments that are political, and that's not what they're supposed to do, and that's why Alito was nominated.
+People look now to the Supreme Court to settle arguments that are political, and that's not what they're supposed to do.

 It's why he's going to be confirmed.

-That's why John Roberts was nominated, it's why Clarence Thomas was an Antonin Scalia.
+It's why Clarence Thomas was and Antonin Scalia.

 That's not the role of the court.